Rogdham/pyzstd/index.rst

     ...
 CParameter.checksumFlag : 1}
     >>> compressed_dat = compress(raw_dat, option)

+.. _compression_level:

-.. note:: Compression level
+.. note:: About compression level

     Compression levels are just numbers that map to a set of compress parameters.
 The parameters may be adjusted by underlying zstd library after gathering some infomation, such as data size, using dictionary or not.

-    zstd library supports regular compression levels from 1 up to 22 (currently).
+    zstd library supports regular compression levels from ``1`` up to ``22`` (currently).
 Levels >= 20, labeled *ultra*, should be used with caution, as they require more memory.

-    zstd library also offers negative compression levels, which extend the range of speed vs. ratio preferences.
+    ``0`` means use default compression level, which is currently ``3`` defined by underlying zstd library. zstd library also offers negative compression levels, which extend the range of speed vs ratio preferences.
 The lower the level, the faster the speed (at the cost of compression).

-    ``0`` means use default compression level, which is currently 3.
-    The minimum/maximum avaliable value :py:data:`compressionLevel_bounds`, both inclusive.
+    :py:data:`compressionLevel_bounds` is the minimum/maximum avaliable values defined by underlying zstd library.

 .. py:function:: decompress(data, zstd_dict=None, option=None)